Neuri-AI/PPG/README.md

 ## Install

-There ar 3 ways to install PPG:
+There are 3 ways to install PPG:

 - Install with PIP: `pip install ppg`
 - [Download the latest release](https://github.com/runesc/PPG/releases/)